 Of the 176 employees at the Holyhead Road plant, 99 lost their jobs.

 Geely has said it would try to re-employ as many former workers as possible.

-For the past year, the remaining workforce of 77 has been repairing vehicles."Solid future"
+For the past year, the remaining workforce of 77 has been repairing vehicles.